prisms-center/prismspf-manual/user_manual/app_files/app_files.md

 - get\_model\_constant\_rank\_2\_tensor
 - get\_model\_constant\_elasticity\_tensor

-Each of these take the variable name from 'parameters.in' as an input and output the appropriate type.
+Each of these take the variable name from parameters.in as an input and output the appropriate type.

-Here is 'customPDE.h' from the preciptiateEvolution application, where all of the different types of constants are used:
+Here is customPDE.h from the preciptiateEvolution application, where all of the different types of constants are used:
 ```
 #include "../../include/matrixFreePDE.h"